 Include in Acceptable Type of Income Types of Documentation Standards Income Calculation?
-Documentation Self-declaration of income.
-Obtain signed and dated original self-declaration of income from participant.
+Documentation Self-declaration of income Obtain signed and dated original self-declaration of income from participant.
 At a minimum, self-declaration should include the following: Source of income Income amount and frequency Signed and dated by SSVF participant Grantee should document attempt to obtain third party verification (written or oral) and sign self-declaration of income.
 Include self-declaration of income in participant file.
-Copy of most Obtain copy(ies) of most recent benefit notice(s) or recent welfare payment statement(s) from participant. payment Include copy(ies) in participant file. statement or benefit notice OR Mail, fax or email verification of income request directly to the welfare administrator.
-Obtain signed and dated verification of income from Yes Written verification of income. income source.
-At a minimum, written verification should include the following: Name of income source, and participant name Income amount and frequency Contact information for authorized income source representative TANF/ Signed and dated by authorized income source Public representative Assist- ance Include verification of income in participant file.
-OR (if writt en third party documentation cannot be obtained) Contact the source(s) by phone or in person to obtain oral verification of income.
+Copy of most recent welfare payment statement or benefit notice Obtain copy(ies) of most recent benefit notice(s) or payment statement(s) from participant.
+Include copy(ies) in participant file. benefit flotice OR Mail, fax or email verification of income request TANF/ Public Assist- Yes Written verification of income. directly to the welfare administrator.
+Obtain signed and dated verification of income from income source.
+At a minimum, written verification should include the following: Name of income source, and participant name Income amount and frequency Contact information for authorized income source representative Signed and dated by authorized income source representative Include verification of income in participant file. ance OR (if writt en third party documentation cannot be obtained) Oral verification of income.
+Contact the source(s) by phone or in person to obtain oral verification of income.
 Document oral verification of income.
-At a minimum, oral verification should include the following: Name of income source, and participant name Oral verification Income amount and frequency of income.
-Contact information for authorized income source representative Signed and dated by SSVF staff who obtained oral verification Include SSVE Verification of Income in participant Include SSVF Verification of Income in participant file.
-OR (if written docun nentation or oral third party verification cannot be obtained)
+At a minimum, oral verification should include the following: Name of income source, and participant name Income amount and frequency Contact information for authorized income source representative Signed and dated by SSVF staff who obtained oral verification Include SSVF Verification of Income in participant file. (if written docum nentation or oral third party verification cannot be obtained)